browserengineering/book/book/invalidation.md

 we wrapped onto more lines).

 Editing should also now feel snappier---about
-0.6 seconds instead of the original 1.7.
+0.6 seconds instead of the original 1.7 (see Figure 3).
 Better, but still not good:^[Trace [here](http://browser.engineering/examples/example16-input-reuse-layout-tree.trace).]

-Editing should also now feel snappier---about
-0.6 seconds instead of the original 1.7 (see Figure 3).
-Better, but still not good.

 ::: {.center}
 ![Figure 3: Snappier rendering due to reusing the layout tree.](examples/example16-input-reuse-layout-tree.png)